FollowTheProcess/python_copier/README.md

 ### Build System Agnostic

 Because this template supports [PEP 621], it now means we can be completely build system agnostic!
 As a result you get to choose which one you'd like at project creation time.
-Currently the template supports [setuptools], [flit], and [hatch].
+Currently the template supports [setuptools], [flit], [hatch], and [poetry]

-Note: Because this decision involves conditionally rendering certain parts of `pyproject.toml` and `noxfile.py`, it may do some weird formatting stuff.
-We try our best to resolve this by running [black], [isort] and [pyproject-fmt] during our post-generation hook **Only if they are already installed and on $PATH**.
-If you don't have these tools installed or available globally (e.g. through [pipx]), the template rendering **will not** break, you just might be left with some slightly weird formatting to clean up (too much whitespace in places etc.)

 ### GitHub Issue Labelling